Arianamiu/istio/README.md

   > Note: The service mesh is not an overlay network.
 It
   > simplifies and enhances how microservices in an application talk to each
-  > other over the network provided by the underlying platform.
+  > other over the network provided by the underlying platform ok.

 - **Istiod** - The Istio control plane.
 It provides service discovery, configuration and certificate management.
 It consists of the following sub-components: